tonyjw/obsidian-photo-search-plugin/README.md

 - **Individual Results**: Browse results from each provider separately

 **Default Provider Setting**: Configure which provider tab opens by default in Settings → Photo Search Plugin → Default Provider.

+### Click-to-Preview Interface 🆕
+Enhanced photo selection with a two-step process:
+- **Click to Preview**: Click any photo thumbnail to see a large preview
+- **Action Buttons**: Choose "Select Image" to save or "Close" to go back
+- **Keyboard Shortcuts**: Press Escape to close the preview
+- **Background Click**: Click outside the preview to close without selecting
+- **Enhanced Info**: Preview shows photographer, dimensions, and source details

+This prevents accidental photo insertion and gives you time to evaluate images before saving them to your vault.

+## Recent Fixes ✅

+**v1.0.2** - Enhanced Click-to-Preview Interface
+- ✅ **New Two-Step Selection Process**: Click photos to preview first, then choose to save or cancel
+- ✅ **Enhanced Preview Overlay**: Large preview with action buttons (Close/Select Image)
+- ✅ **Multiple Exit Options**: Escape key, background click, or close button to cancel
+- ✅ **Improved User Experience**: No more accidental photo insertion - preview before deciding
+- ✅ Fixed default provider setting - now properly opens with your configured default provider
+- ✅ Enhanced tab switching logic with proper active states
+- ✅ Better memory management with proper cleanup on modal close
+- ✅ Improved DOM manipulation using standard APIs for better reliability

 ## Attribution